.NET

 will be serialized and sent back to the Dojo server.

-For example, consider a situation where you are implementing the AcceptMessageAsync(GetSessionRequest request)
+For example, consider a situation where you are implementing the AcceptMessageAsync(GetSessionRequest request) method from

-the SessionNoSuchSession
+the SessionNoSuchSession error code:

 public async Task<GetSessionResponse> AcceptMessageAsync(GetSessionRequest request)